Alex-ssvlabs/gitbook-docs/docs/stakers/cluster-management/update-operators.md

   <img src="/img/reshare-guide-9.png" alt="" />
 </div>

 Please note if you click on `Back` your page *might not* load properly.
-In that case, you can continue by following the [DKG validator onboarding guide](/stakers/solo-stakers/dkg-ceremony#existing-accounts).
+In that case, you can continue by following the [validator onboarding guide](/stakers/solo-stakers/distributing-a-validator).

   </TabItem>
   <TabItem value="checklist" label="Checklist">